-Did you run out of inspiration and you don’t know what to photograph?
+Did you run out of ideas and inspiration, and now you don’t know what to photograph?

 Ready, set, go!